qcraftai/gedepth/docs/DATA.md

 ```

-Finally, preprocessing the data to generate Ground-Embedding and Ground-Slope:
+Finally, pre-process the data to pre-compute the ground embedding and ground slope:

 ```shell
 $ cd GEDepth